prettier/plugin-php/README.md

 ### Vim

-Regarding plugin support in the official plugin vim-prettier see [this issue](https://github.com/prettier/vim-prettier/issues/119).
+The official [prettier plugin for vim](https://github.com/prettier/vim-prettier) has built-in support for plugin-php since 1.0.

 #### ALE